-The full-time programme runs 3 days per week at the ICHAS College Limerick from 9.30am to 4.30pm.
+The full-time programme runs 3 days per week at the ICHAS College Limerick from 9.30am to 4.30pm (subject to viable cohort).

-The part-time fees programme runs 1 evening per week (6pm to 10pm) and Saturdays (9.30am to 4.30pm) over the 2 semesters September to December and January to April in ICHAS College Limerick and Griffith College Dublin (subject to viable cohort).
+The part-time programme runs 1 evening per week (6pm to 10pm) and Saturdays (9.30am to 4.30pm) over the 2 semesters September to December and January to April in ICHAS College Limerick and Griffith College Dublin (subject to viable cohort).

 Structure of Course

 The course covers a range of subjects which when taken together provide a syllabus designed to develop competent professional practitioners.
 The subjects covered are designed to be both practical and theoretical as per the table below:

 |Final Year Project|